5 Reasons Life Coaching Helped Me Thrive in Addiction Recovery

 “You will never find success until you change something you do daily.
 The secret of your success is found in your daily routine” — John Maxwell

 Recovery from an addiction gives you more choices, and most importantly, freedom.
 You have the freedom to choose how you will use your most valuable asset: time.
-What if you had someone who could help you navigate the difficulties, fears, and doubts during the most important time of your life?
+What if you had someone who could help you navigate the trauma, fears, and doubts during the most important time of your life?

 Have you always wanted to do something you loved, but something kept holding you back?
 Maybe you felt that you were not good enough or that it would be impossible due to lack of finances.
 I’ve been there.
 My addiction to drugs and alcohol lasted from my late teens and into my early twenties.
 I have been in long-term recovery for the past 12 years and I still can experience these feelings.